Low Histamine Diet Plan

 That may be the case for you, too.

-I had to get my nervous system calmed down.
-I had to address Mold Toxicity.
-I had SIBO and Histamine Intolerance.
-I had other food intolerances, too.
-For a long time, I was the worst case I’d ever seen!
+Many clients also have to get their nervous system calmed down.
+Need to address Mold Toxicity, SIBO and Histamine Intolerance, and other food intolerances, too.

-But it was the low histamine diet plan that first gave me some real change.
+But the low histamine diet plan gives many some real change.
 And real hope.

-Hundreds of Mast Cell 360 clients have noticed improvements with a changed diet, too.
+Hundreds of Mast Cell 360 clients have noticed improvements with a changed diet.

-But what if that isn’t enough for you, like it wasn’t enough for me?
+But what if that isn’t enough for you, like it wasn’t enough for many?

-First, I would say, don’t give up on the low histamine diet plan just yet!
+First, we would say, don’t give up on the low histamine diet plan just yet!

-Like I said, the low histamine diet plan was 1 piece of the bigger puzzle.
+Like we said, the low histamine diet plan is often 1 piece of the bigger puzzle.

 Instead, stick with it a little longer.
 But also see what other root causes you may need to address.

-I want you to know that there is hope that you can reclaim your health.
-And I hope that the low histamine diet plan will help you do just that!
+We want you to know that there is hope that you can reclaim your health.
+And we hope that the low histamine diet plan will help you do just that!

 More Low Histamine Diet Plan Resources